johnson-li/Pandia/milestone.md

 Track the development of new features

+### 9th July
+- [x] Issue of FEC.
+In pacing_controller.cc, the FEC packets are sent after all video packets are sent.
+The lost video packets will trigger retransmission via NACK before the arrival of the FEC packets.
+So, some of the FEC packets are not used before the completion of the rtx, which is a waste of bandwidth.

 ### 8th July
 - [ ] Figure out why the decoding may fail all the time
 - [ ] Figure out why the decoding may success even if some RTP video packets are missing